christiansmith/notch/README.md

       Copies a default or optional skeleton from ~/.notch/closet into the current or optional directory.
 Create your own project skeletons and add them to the closet.
+Running init without specifying a directory or skeleton will result in the default skeleton being copied into the current directory.

-    push <ddoc> [-t target]
+    push [ddoc] [-t target]

       Deploy a named CouchApp to a CouchDB target.
+The ddoc argument is optional.
-If there is only one app in your project, <ddoc> is "app".
+      If there is more than one DDoc in your project, you can specify a default in config.json.
+If there is only one app in your project, it is the default.

-      $ notch push app -t production
+      $ notch push -t production

     draft <file> [-m model]